Each month on the Active Living Program we feature amazing Cardio, Strength and Stretch Trainers.

 Favourite workout tunes:

-I’ll often listen to a podcast or a Ted Talk with someone that I really look up to if I’m after serious inspiration.
+I’ll often listen to a podcast or a Ted Talk with someone who I really look up to if I’m after serious inspiration.

 Go to motivation: